Appalachian State vs. Western Kentucky Boca Raton Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- Appalachian State and its opponents have scored at least 67.5 points -- this matchup's over/under -- only one time this season.
+- Appalachian State and its opponents have combined for 67.5 points or more only one time this season.

-- Western Kentucky's games have gone over 67.5 points in seven of 12 chances this season.

-- The two teams combine to average 77.3 points per game, 9.8 more than the total in this contest.
+- The two teams combine to average 77.3 points per game, 9.8 more than the over/under in this contest.

-- These two squads combine to surrender 48 points per game, 19.5 fewer than this contest's over/under.
+- The 48 combined points per game that these two squads have allowed this season are 19.5 fewer than the 67.5 over/under in this contest.

-- The Mountaineers and their opponents score an average of 56.3 points per game, 11.2 fewer than Saturday's total.
+- The average total in Mountaineers games this season is 56.3, 11.2 points fewer than Saturday's total of 67.5 .

-- The 67.5 PPG average total in Hilltoppers games this season is equal to this game's over/under.
+- The 67.5-point over/under in this game is equal to the average total in Hilltoppers games this season.

 Appalachian State Stats and Trends

-- In Appalachian State's 13 games this season, it has eight wins against the spread.
+- Appalachian State has eight wins against the spread in 13 games this season.

-- So far this season, the Mountaineers have been installed as favorites by a 3-point margin or more 10 times and are 6-4 ATS in those matchups.
+- The Mountaineers are 6-4 ATS when favored by 3 points or more this season.

 - Appalachian State's games this year have gone over the total in five out of 13 opportunities (38.5%).

-- Appalachian State is 7-2 against the spread and 9-0 overall in games when it scores more than 28.7 points.
+- When Appalachian State puts up more than 28.7 points, it is 7-2 against the spread and 9-0 overall.

-- When Appalachian State amasses more than 422.5 yards, the team is 6-2 against the spread and 8-0 overall.
+- Appalachian State is 6-2 against the spread and 8-0 overall when the team churns out more than 422.5 yards.

-- The Mountaineers have turned the ball over 21 times this season, six fewer than the Hilltoppers have forced (27).
+- The Mountaineers have 21 giveaways this season, while the Hilltoppers have 27 takeaways .

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.